Guide to Vintage Photography (Old School Photo Ideas!)

 Photography is no exception to this tendency.
 Every photo editing app has a selection of vintage filters, and these looks are the ones that get the most likes on social media.

-On top of that, film photography started gaining strength again and even Kodak put some classics like Ektachrome and Kodachrome back in production.
+On top of that, analog / film photography started gaining strength again and even Kodak put some classics like Ektachrome and Kodachrome back in production.

 So, if you haven’t done it already, you should give vintage photography a try using some of these tips.